 Scientists from the U-M Kresge Hearing Research Institute did a study demonstrating how nerve cells responsible for sensing touch increase their activity in the brain after cells designed for hearing are damaged.
 When these touch-sensing neurons become hyperactive, they are suspected to play a major role in the development of tinnitus, or ringing in the ears.

 The study was headed by research professor at the Department of Otolaryngology of Kresge Hearing Research Institute at the U-M Medical School, Susan E. Shore, Ph.D.
-The tests were performed on animals; nevertheless, they indicate that available therapies such as acupuncture in Boynton Beach, targeted on the nerves in the head and neck, may give health benefits to certain individuals suffering from tinnitus.
+The tests were performed on animals; nevertheless, they indicate that available therapies such as acupuncture in Palm Harbor, targeted on the nerves in the head and neck, may give health benefits to certain individuals suffering from tinnitus.

 When there is no outside source for the sound, tinnitus sufferers experience ringing or other sounds in their head or ears.
 This condition affects one person out of every ten and can be mild and intermittent or severe or chronic.
 In the US and Western Europe, there are about 13 million people seeking medical help for it.
 For war veterans, tinnitus is a growing problem.
 According to the American Tinnitus Association, since 2000, the number of veterans receiving service-related disability for tinnitus rose by 18% percent each year.